 The main difference between these two types lies mainly in the size of the facets they have.
 When a cushion cut diamond is cut with larger facets, it yields a broader flash of fire.
 On the other hand, tinier facets will break up light more and produce smaller bursts of fire.

 People often assume broad flash diamonds are labeled as “cushion brilliants” in a diamond grading report whereas the crushed ice appearance falls under the “cushion modified brilliant” categorization.

 This isn’t true.

 The difference between a modified brilliant cut and a normal brilliant cut is based on technical faceting criteria.
 Typically, a modified cushion cut has more facets on the pavilion and the diamond is cut to a different facet arrangement.

 Cushion brilliant facet plot retrieved from GIA reports

 Notice how the pavilion contains more facets for the modified cushions?

 It is important to note that both modified and “non-modified” cushion cutting styles can yield crushed ice and broad flash appearances.
 You would need to view the diamond (at least with a picture or video) to determine its characteristics.

 On the next page, we have placed together a table of recommended proportions that can help you narrow down and shortlist potential diamonds.
-I had also included some tips on the things to look out for when buying cushions.
+I had also included insider tips that will help you select beautiful cushion cut diamonds.